Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Introduction

 The original Aitken method relies on the fact that the mid-IR polarization efficiency as a function of wavelength differs for the well-known 8-13 $\mu$m silicate spectral feature depending on whether the radiation is transmitted through, or emitted by, a population of mutually aligned non-spherical silicate particles.
 They assumed that silicates are the dominant dust component and used template spectral signatures of silicates in the Orion nebula.
 The method works well to infer sightline emissive and absorptive components of polarization for a variety of astronomical objects for which silicates may be the dominant dust component \citep{barnes15, Loro17, Li18, Telesco23}.
+The general Bayesian inference approach was presented by \cite{Loro16}.
 If the dust mixture also includes carbonaceous grains, such as graphite, then the mid-IR albedo of scattering and resultant polarization may need to be considered.
-This is clearly evident, for example, in the outer part of the nearly face-on circumstellar disk of the Herbig star AB Aur \citep{Li2016} and in AFGL2688, the Egg Nebula \citep{Sahai1998, Weintraub2000, Kast2002}.
+This is evident, for example, in the outer part of the nearly face-on circumstellar disk of the Herbig star AB Aur \citep{Li2016} and in AFGL2688, the Egg Nebula \citep{Sahai1998, Weintraub2000, Kast2002}.

 In this paper, we extend the Aitken method to include scattering.
 We illustrate its use with a selection of CanariCam observations, in particular, multi-wavelength imaging polarimetry of the Egg Nebula, W3 IRS5, and W51 IRS2, and spectropolarimetry of W3 IRS5.
 The Egg Nebula and W3 IRS5 data have not been previously published and will be explored in detail in future papers.
 These data are used here solely to compare how the extended Aitken method performs for carbon-rich (the Egg Nebula) and silicate-rich (W3 IRS5) regions.
 The W51 IRS2 imaging polarimetry has been previously published \citep{Telesco23} but not discussed in the context of the extended Aitken method, which we will do here briefly.
 Our approach to extending the Aitken method to include scattering is discussed in \hyperref[sec:ASC]{Section \ref{sec:ASC}}.
 Comparison of those results are presented in \hyperref[sec:ACCD]{Section \ref{sec:ACCD}}.
 Further analysis of the absorptive and emissive component PA differences is presented in \hyperref[sec-PAD]{Section \ref{sec-PAD}}.
 Results are summarized in \hyperref[sec:SC]{Section \ref{sec:SC}}.